 Callie snorted.
 “Yep, sure, no drinking.
 If that’s your only objection…?”

 “It is,” I said, nodding, “I don’t want to be responsible for underage drinking in my own living room.”

 “Sold!”
 Callie said, grinning and clapping her hands, “I’m so organising this one.
 Right, I’m off to bed.
 Come on Soph, we mere commoners have to go to our boring old dormitory.”

 I walked them downstairs, feeling troubled.
 Callie said that there wouldn’t be drinking if there was a party, but I didn’t think she meant it.
 Sometimes she promised anything to get her own way.

 I went to bed that night feeling somewhat troubled.
 Loretta O'Walsh's words kept spiralling through my mind, keeping me awake.

-Restless, I went into the bathroom and stood in front of the mirror.
+Restless, I went into the ornate bathroom I'd be sharing with Malfoy and stood in front of the mirror.
 Maybe my favourite pyjama bottoms were getting a bit loose?
 Perhaps my school robes did feel a bit big?

 Glaring at my body, I sat down on the floor and started doing sit ups.

 Previous Chapter Next Chapter

 Other Similar Stories